 ADS-B is a simple system from the operator perspective.
 The crew must ensure that the transponder is switched on.
-Always enter your FLIGHT ID exactly as per your flight plan.
+Always enter your FLIGHT ID exactly as per your flight plan - this could be aircraft registration (including the ZK prefix, without spaces or punctuation), aircraft call sign (as recognized and assigned by CAA), or IFR flight plan ID